PradipeYoggi/TodoReactApp/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### CORS handling
+https://cors-anywhere.herokuapp.com is used a proxy server to CrudCrud (which has a CORS restriction) So prior to running/testing the app on a machine go to https://cors-anywhere.herokuapp.com and click the button to get okay to use the proxy.
+This is valid for several hours and the app can be tested then with npm start.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\